GaelL42/boss_voicer/README.md

 You must stay and fight!
 Now that was quite the show!
 I haven't been that entertained in a long time.
 Of course, you know I can't let you leave here alive.
 Time for your final performance...
-Back again for more?
-I admire your perseverance.
-Shall we begin?
 Oh I'm going to enjoy this...
 You think you can defeat me?
-There's nothing for you there!
 There's nothing under there for you!
 Behold my true nature!
 I'm not finished with you just yet!